Snow Angels (film)

-Snow Angels is a 2007 drama film starring Sam Rockwell and Kate Beckinsale.
-It was directed by David Gordon Green, who also wrote the screenplay adapted from Stewart O'Nan's 1994 novel of the same title.
-The film premiered in the dramatic competition at the 2007 Sundance Film Festival.
-It is a character driven film centered on several characters dealing with loss of innocence in a small town.
-Snow Angels was released on 7 March 2008.
+Snow Angels is a 2007 American drama film written and directed by David Gordon Green, based on Stewart O'Nan's 1994 novel, and starring Sam Rockwell and Kate Beckinsale.
+The film is centered on several characters dealing with loss of innocence in a small town.
+It premiered in the dramatic competition at the 2007 Sundance Film Festival, and was released in the United States on March 7, 2008, by Warner Independent Pictures.